 “There is a political price to pay for crossing the political aisle,” she said.
 “Today there is no reward for that.”
 Congress “can’t solve the problems and transcend differences.
 We have lost the art of legislating,” said Snowe, who has spent 33 years in Congress, first in the House and then the Senate.
 “We are not talking with people with whom we disagree.”

 Kent Conrad, a North Dakota Democrat who heads the Senate Budget Committee, said he realized it was “time for me to leave” when a senior colleague told him “your problem, Conrad, is you’re too solutions-oriented.
 You’ve never understood this is political theater.’”

 The lawmakers also said television networks that cater to the political biases of their viewers contribute to polarization.

 News Corp.
-(NWSA)’s Fox News Network carries Republican commentators such as political consultant Karl Rove, and MSNBC features pro-Democratic hosts such as Rachel Maddow and Ed Schultz.
+(NWSA:US)’s Fox News Network carries Republican commentators such as political consultant Karl Rove, and MSNBC features pro-Democratic hosts such as Rachel Maddow and Ed Schultz.

 “People tend to listen to what they agree with,” said Conrad.
 Members of Congress “are probably the only ones who watch both Fox and MSNBC,” Ackerman said.

 Lawmakers said they have endured pressure not to cooperate with the opposition.
 Ackerman said he has been asked by fellow Democrats, “‘Why are you co-sponsoring so-and-so’s bill?
 Don’t you know he’s vulnerable and we are looking to take him out’” in the next election?